For Teams

 How IdeaHunter helps finance-ops research

-IdeaHunter helps by connecting founder research pages, category comparisons, and operational role pages into a workflow that is easier to revisit.
+IdeaHunter helps by connecting builder research pages, category comparisons, and operational role pages into a workflow that is easier to revisit.
 That makes it simpler to compare several finance-ops pains without losing context.

-Instead of only comparing vendors, founders can study the underlying workflow problem and decide whether there is a narrower opportunity hiding beneath the tool choice.
+Instead of only comparing vendors, builders can study the underlying workflow problem and decide whether there is a narrower opportunity hiding beneath the tool choice.

 • Use finance-ops blog content and B2B research pages to identify likely wedges.